 - A third benefit of diamonds is their colourless appearance.
 It means they’re a very versatile accessory because they match any style and skin tone.*

 - Diamonds are more expensive than other gems.
 A single diamond, called a solitaire, is usually the most expensive kind.
 The bigger and better quality your diamond is, the pricier it gets.

 - Some brides consider diamond solitaires too conventional and prefer unusual designs, gems or settings that better suit their personal style.

 *TOP TIP: On a tight budget, opt for a “cluster ring” made up of smaller diamonds.
 They simulate the look of a large diamond, but you get more for your money.

-- For the same ring, but with a diamond in 0.50 carat weight, premium quality, round brilliant cit, you’d be looking at about £2,200 on the highstreet and around £1,200 online.
+- For the same ring, but with a diamond in 0.50 carat weight, premium quality and round brilliant cut, you’d be looking at about £2,200 on the high street and around £1,200 online.

-- Finally, going up to 1.00 carat with the same style of ring, but better quality soliataire as big diamonds require a higher grade to look clean and sparkly to the eye, you’d pay around £7,000 on the highstreet and about £4,600 online.
+- Finally, going up to 1.00 carat with the same style of ring, but better quality solitaire as big diamonds require a higher grade to look clean and sparkly to the eye, you’d pay around £7,000 on the high street and about £4,600 online.

 - Gemstones come in an array of stunning colours, each with their own individual character.
 They really stand out from the crowd.

 - Gems are not as conventional as diamonds, and have grown increasingly trendy and popular in recent years.
 For example, Kate Middleton’s sapphire and Eva Longoria’s ruby.

 - Despite some gems being too brittle or soft for daily wear (eg. opal and pearl are not suitable), sapphires and rubies are extremely durable, ideal for engagement rings worn every day.